themaplelab/swan/readme.md

 ## Introduction

 This static program analysis framework is being developed for detecting security vulnerabilities in Swift applications using taint analysis.
 A custom translator converts Swift Intermediate Language ([SIL](https://github.com/apple/swift/blob/master/docs/SIL.rst)) to WALA IR (called CAst).
 The SIL is retrieved by hooking into the Swift compiler and grabbing the SIL modules during compilation.
-The resulting CAst nodes are analyzed using custom analysis written on top of WALA.
+The resulting CAst nodes are analyzed using custom analysis written on top of WALA (specifically, the JS analysis).

-The current translator only supports the most common SIL instructions, and we recently added general support for Swift v5, so better SIL instruction support is likely to come soon.
+The translator supports common SIL instructions, and we recently added general support for Swift v5.

 ## Current work
 We are currently working on the following:
-- Implementing call graph construction
-- Translation to WALA IR from CAst
+- Fixing translation from SIL to CAst issues

-Then we will implement points-to analysis and taint analysis with basic sources and sinks identified.
-We also plan to add full SIL instruction support.

-**Important Note:** The Java side (analysis side) is very much a mess right now and is not well documented since it is largely volatile at this point.
+- Taint Analysis

 ## Future plans
 - Lifecycle awareness for iOS and macOS applications (custom call graph building)
 - Sources and sinks for iOS and macOS libraries
 - Xcode plugin
-- Better (maybe full) SIL instruction support for latest Swift version
+- Full or more robust SIL instruction support (e.g. more accurate translation)

 ## Getting Started